-Two new SOC's were signed in the Scheme year due to the latest triennial actuarial review.
-The valuation as at 31 March 2022 reached conclusion in September 2022.
-The first SOC was signed on 30 August 2022 as a temporary measure until the full valuation had been completed, which removed the requirement for the Company to pay sponsor contributions from 1 August 2022.
-A further SOC was signed on 27 September 2022 which allowed the SPVI received from 1 September 2022 to be transferred from the FS Section to the MP Section to assist in funding Employer MP Section contributions.
-This agreement was reached by signing a Memorandum of Agreement ("MOA") between the Company and the Trustee, which covers the period September 2022 to June 2025 (payable in July 2025).
-This means that the final SPVI transfer from the FS to MP section will take place in July 2025 under the existing MOA.
+As a result of the latest triennial actuarial review, a Schedule of Contributions ('SOC') was signed on 27 September 2022 which allowed the income received from the Special Purpose Vehicle ('SPVI') to be transferred from the FS Section to the MP Section, to assist in funding Employer MP Section contributions.
+The Memorandum of Agreement ('MOA') between the Company and the Trustee, which covers the period September 2022 to June 2025 (payable in July 2025) remained in place for the current Scheme year.
+The final SPVI transfer from the FS to MP section will take place in July 2025 under the existing MOA.